College Football Playoff bracket, based on current committee rankings - ExBulletin

 - Texas second-highest ranked conference champion (SEC) and seeded #2

-- Penn State at-large pick (third team in the Big Ten), seeded #6
+- Penn State at-large pick (second team in the Big Ten), seeded #5

 - Boise State fourth highest ranked conference champion (Mountain West) and seeded #4